What are signal boosters?

 Did the FCC recently adopt new rules for signal boosters?

 Yes.
-The FCC recently adopted new rules to improve signal booster design so these devices won’t cause interference to wireless networks.
+In March of 2014, the FCC adopted new rules to improve signal booster design so these devices won’t cause interference to wireless networks.
 The FCC also adopted new rules about what cell phone users need to do before using a signal booster.

 I already have a signal booster; do I need to do anything?